 The Climate Friendly Materials Platform acknowledges support from MISTRA, ECF, EUKI-BMU, Leeds University, HeidelbergCement and Climate Strategies for the organization of roundtables.

-New report published: Building blocks for a climate-neutral European industrial sector
+Report, October 2019: Building blocks for a climate-neutral European industrial sector

 The science is clear: global warming must be limited to 1.5 degrees Celsius to avoid catastrophic impacts.
 The Paris Agreement recognises the 1.5C-limit as well.
 The production of basic materials –cement, iron and steel, paper, aluminium, as well as chemicals and petrochemicals – is one of the main contributors to climate change, accounting for approximately 25% of global CO2 emissions, and around 16% of EU GHG emissions.